 The vehicle must have a 4 point or better seat belt restraint system (5 point is highly recommended) including arm restraints or an approved window net.

 Cars must have a metal battery tie down.
 No plastic, wedge style, ratchet straps, or bungie cords, etc. will be allowed.

 A Driveshaft retention loop is required in the front 25% of each section

 of drive shaft on rear-wheel cars where adequate retention and control of

 a broken driveline is not assured by body/frame design.

-Tractors and Snowmobiles are not allowed to run in the
+Fuel lines are not allowed in the drivers compartment.

 Great video of a 150 MPH Club Pass at World of Speed